 - Topshop is creating smart clothing with Top Pitch winner The CratedRunners up include connected badges and smart charm jewellery

 - Smart clothing: The biggest benefitsWhy the smart shirt on your back could be greater than the tracker on your wrist

-- Apple mixed reality investigation: Why connected glasses are on the cardsWe build the case for the folks at Cupertino releasing smart specs
+- Apple's mixed reality moves: Why connected glasses are on the cardsWe build the case that Cupertino is working on AR and VR

 "It responds to your voice [via the app] and you can visualise music through it.
 This could be in a live performance.
 If you're a Taylor Swift fan and get one of our bands you throw that away.
 We're interested in capturing that pre-existing behaviour into our brand," he said.

 "We're for Gen Z - 10-25 year olds, who want to wear the internet.
 Their clothes don't live up to their expectation of the world around them."